Breaking Down Silos for Omnichannel Success

 At Broadley Speaking, our Social Intelligence team works with our Data & OMNIA® team on our clients’ behalf, investigating the platforms and environments that their potential buyers visit, and collecting granular information on their interests and behaviours – from what time they wake up to how often they interact with posts and which community groups they interact with.

-To pull all of these strands together, and to ensure the success of your omnichannel approach, you must then be able to measure and optimise your efforts continually.
+To pull all of these strands together, and to ensure the success of your B2B omnichannel strategy, you must then be able to measure and optimise your efforts continually.
 This involves monitoring key performance indicators (KPIs) such as conversion rates, email open rates, and social media engagement metrics, to make data-driven decisions and improve the customer experience.

 At Broadley Speaking, our Total Prospect Management Dashboard displays this information like a heat map, enabling our Business Development Managers to identify highly engaging individuals who are key decision-makers within our target organisations.
 They use these spikes in engagement to help focus their activity and increase the quantity and quality of leads they generate for our clients.